Back to Resources

 That’s where Amazon listing optimization comes in.

 When customers are searching for products in a particular category, you can’t underestimate the power of having a top-ranked product.
 Those listings that appear on the first page have higher click-through rates and, subsequently, increased sales.
-One key factor in achieving this visibility is understanding and leveraging Amazon’s A9 algorithm, which dictates search rankings based on a variety of criteria.
+One key factor in achieving this visibility is understanding and leveraging Amazon’s algorithm which dictates search rankings based on a variety of criteria.

-However, optimizing your Amazon product goes beyond merely understanding the A9 algorithm.
-It involves a comprehensive approach that looks at every aspect of the product listing.
-For instance, Amazon product titles need to be compelling and keyword-rich without resorting to keyword stuffing, which could sound inauthentic and artificial to potential buyers.
-High-quality Amazon product images are crucial as they provide customers with a visual representation of what they’re purchasing.
+However, optimizing your Amazon product goes beyond merely understanding Amazon’s algorithm.
+It involves a comprehensive approach that looks at every aspect of the product listing, from product images to shopper revues.

 In optimizing all these elements, you can be sure that your listings not only attract more views but also effectively convert those views into sales.

-Build Sales Velocity with Amazon Sponsored Products Ads
+Amazon Sponsored Products Ads are Ground Zero

 Amazon sellers use Sponsored Products pay-per-click (PPC) ads to promote individual product listings.
 The Amazon PPC ads appear within shopping results pages and on product detail pages.

-Because they’ve become such a big part of how Amazon sellers launch products, they’ve also become a very important way to increase your Amazon SEO.
+Because they’ve become such a big part of how Amazon sellers launch products, they’ve also a very important way to increase your Amazon SEO.

 Amazon will automatically generate and match ads to shopping queries.
 Combined with a well-structured keyword research campaign and a fully optimized listing, Amazon advertising has become a necessary ingredient to an optimum Amazon SEO score.